osmosis-labs/osmosis/x/authenticator/README.md

 under the `AnyOf`.

 For a more complex cosigner, the user could use a `CosmwasmAuthenticator` that calls a contract that implements the cosigner logic.
 This would allow some manager to rotate the cosigner key or implement some recovery logic in case the cosigner is unavailable or misbehaving.

 ## Succession/Inheritance protocol

 A user can configure an inheritance authenticator so that a beneficiary can take over their account if the account has been inactive for a certain period of time.
 This can be done by using the following authenticator:

 `AnyOf(CosmwasmAuthenticator(inheritanceContract, params), ...other_authenticators)`

 # Authentication Lifecycle examples

 - Which hook runs and when
 - State commit / reversion conditions

 # Circuit Breaker

 For the initial release, this module will be provided behind a "circuit breaker" or feature switch.
-This means that the feature will be controlled by the `are_smart_accounts_active` parameter.
-If that parameter is set to false, the authenticator module will not be used and the classic cosmos sdk authentication will be used instead.g
+This means that the feature will be controlled by the `is_smart_account_active` parameter.
+If that parameter is set to false, the authenticator module will not be used and the classic cosmos sdk authentication will be used instead.

 # Using authenticators from JS